muxx/dplr/README.md

 <a name="register-tasks"></a>
 ### Register tasks

-`dplr` allows to register three types of tasks:
+`dplr` allows to register two types of tasks:
 - Command executing
 - Upload local file to remote server
-- Download file from remote server to local

 ```php
 $local = __DIR__;